Back to Home

 On-Prem Monoliths

 Scaling hardware to match holiday peaks or major sporting events is cost prohibitive.
 Meanwhile fraud rings cloudburst on demand.
+Cloud-native solutions are the only way to match fraudster agility.

 What a Next-Generation Telecom Fraud Protection Solution Must Deliver

-1. Self-Learning AI Models - Graph neural networks profile traffic per IMSI, trunk, and destination; anomalies flag in <200ms.
+Graph neural networks profile traffic per IMSI, trunk, and destination; anomalies flag in <200ms.
+This continuous learning adapts to new threats without manual rule updates.

-2. Unified Fraud Analytics Studio - A single pane showing live dashboards, drill-down pivot tables, and investigation timelines – core to any serious telecom fraud analytics service.
+A single pane showing live dashboards, drill-down pivot tables, and investigation timelines – core to any serious telecom fraud analytics service.
+This unified view eliminates silos and accelerates response times.

 Anything less is yesterday's defense.